yarml/kaska/req_eng.md

   and a type which manages an append-only queue are provided.
 It is mandatory to use these types of data when implementing the practice.

+# Phase 3 (2 points): Subscription
+All code developed in this class corresponds to the client library.
+It is necessary to include in it a map that allows to associate the subscribed topics with their local offsets.
+Not being a multithread library does not need to enable internal map synchronization.

+# subscribe function
+You must create the map of subscribed topics.
+Remember that it does not have an incremental mode of operation: it fails if a map already exists.
+For each topic to subscribe, directly use the function end_offset to check that it exists and know its current offset, which will be the one stored in the new entry that is added to the map.
+Note that the client does not have access initially to previous messages.
+Note that in this function we have to break the zerocopy strategy since we cannot add a reference to the received theme name in the map as a parameter since the application can reuse it.
+The strdup function can be used to create a duplicate and insert a reference to it into the map.

+# unsubscribe function
+Frees the topic map, giving an error if it didn't exist previously.

+# position function
+Gets the local offset associated with the specified topic using map_get to access it.

+# seek function
+Updates the local offset associated with the specified topic using map_get to access it.